ESTAL is an Erasmus plus project, Key Action - Learning Mobility of Individuals; Action Type

 The concrete aims of the project are:

-1. To teach learners to acquire new skills and competences using learning innovative practices and
+1. To teach learners to acquire new skills and competencies using learning innovative practices and digital technologies;

 The ASL project addresses the following primary needs:

-• To provide new competences to adult learners using digital resources;
+• To provide new competencies to adult learners using digital resources;

-• To stimulate/motivate adults in acquiring competences that can improve their career and
+• To stimulate/motivate adults to acquire competencies that can improve their careers and employability;

 • To promote self-learning;

-• To empower people growing their skills in using digital collaborative technologies;
+• To empower people to grow their skills in using digital collaborative technologies;

 • To integrate educational practices such as peer learning, online participatory learning, digital social learning, etc.